Crowd overwhelms New York City’s Union Square, tosses chairs, climbs on vehicles

 Traffic was blocked by the crowd on several streets.
 A growing number of police officers could be seen trying to control the gathering.
 Some people climbed on top of a moving vehicle, falling off as it sped away.
 Others pounded on the side of a city bus.
 People could be seen climbing on top of another bus and jumping up and down.

 The NYPD didn’t immediately have information on injuries or arrests.
 Numerous people could be seen in hand restraints, sitting on the sidewalks.
+A young man was seen in hand restraints being led away by two officers.
 Police were forming lines in the street, trying to direct the crowd, which periodically broke out in a run.

 On his Instagram feed, the streamer Kai Cenat had an image promoting a giveaway at 4 p.m.
 Friday in the park.
 Some young people leaving the park said they had come expecting a giveaway of a computer for livestreaming and a new PlayStation.

+“It was a movie,” Jones said.
+Police “came with riot shields, charging at people.”

+A young man who would only give his name as Angel said he had been there since 11:30 a.m.
+He said at one point, it was so crowded in the park that he feared he could not breathe, so he moved toward the periphery.

-Cenat, 21, is a video creator with 6.5 million followers on the platform Twitch, where he regularly livestreams.
+Cenat, 21, is a video creator with 6.5 million followers on the Amazon-owned platform Twitch, where he regularly livestreams.
 He also boasts 4 million subscribers on YouTube, where he posts daily life and comedy vlogs ranging from “Fake Hibachi Chef Prank!” to his most recent video, “I Rented Us Girlfriends In Japan!”

 His 299 YouTube videos have amassed more than 276 million views among them.
 In December, he was crowned streamer of the year at the 12th annual Streamy Awards.
 Messages sent to his publicist, management company and email address for business inquiries were not immediately returned.

-Police were using metal barricades to try to push the crowd back and using loudspeakers to warn the crowd “This gathering is unlawful.
+Police, some with batons, were using metal barricades to try to push the crowd back and using loudspeakers to warn the crowd, “This gathering is unlawful.
 You are ordered to disperse.”

 Associated Press writers Brooke Lansdale, Mallika Sen, Deepti Hajela, Mallika Sen and Karen Matthews contributed to this report.